 Refried beans with salsa.
 You could also have refried beans with Mexican-seasoned brown rice, but I was kind of over the rice after eating so much fried rice.
 I served mine with cilantro and kale or other veggies.

 Shredded zucchini “noodles” with marinara.
 This was my least favorite meal because I just couldn’t get past the watery texture of the zucchini.
-The marinara was delicious (I used the sauce from this recipe), but it just wasn’t the same over a bowl of defrosted frozen zucchini.
+The marinara was delicious, but it just wasn’t the same over a bowl of defrosted frozen zucchini.
 Haha.
 Fresh probably wouldn’t be so bad!

 Cauliflower Steaks with Ginger-Soy Sauce.
 I won’t try to claim that these compare to regular steaks.
 And I would’ve preferred them as a side dish rather than an entrée.
 But they were tasty and simple to make!